HL7/US-Core/source/pages/_includes/us-core-provenance-search.md

       1. GET [base]/AllergyIntolerance?patient=[id]&_revInclude=Provenance:target

-    *Implementation Notes:* Fetches a bundle of all AllergyIntolefance resources for the specified patient ([how to search by reference]) and any corresponding Provenance resources.
+    *Implementation Notes:* Fetches a bundle of all AllergyIntolerance resources for the specified patient ([how to search by reference]) and any corresponding Provenance resources.

 1. **SHALL** support searching for Provenance records using a specific resource and `_revinclude`: